DCAN-Labs/simnibs_cifti_tools_RTD2/docs/Efield_generator.md

 ### Outputs
+The Efield generator creates the following functions:

 - Efield files
-- - Volume (masked and unmasked)
+  - Volume (masked and unmasked)
-- - - atlas
+    - Atlas
-- - - Native
+    - Native
-- - Surface (gifti and cifti)
+  - Surface (gifti and cifti)
-- - - atlas
+    - atlas
-- - - Native
+    - Native
   - Coil position : This is a matrix within a text file in Brainsight structure.(Dr Mo provided us one file example that we have to use as reference)
   - Auxiliary outputs
-- - FEM
+    - FEM

 ## Running an Example